habisl/python-scripts/README.md

 ### My-Python-Projects

-Some of my sample projects are placed here which helped me to learn python in a better way.
-This projects are for my practice in python language.
+Some of my sample scripts for learning python in a better way.
+These scripts are for practice purposes.